Last updated January 2021

 Here's a diagram from All-Clad describing their tri-ply clad stainless construction:

-All-Clad's patent on clad stainless cookware ran out in the early 2000's.
+All-Clad's patent on tri-ply cookware ran out in the early 2000's.
 Since then, hundreds of manufacturers have produced countless All-Clad knockoffs.
 Some of them are as good or better than the original, but most of them are worse.
 It can be difficult to determine the difference without a great deal of research.
-And simply choosing from the top of the heap doesn't automatically result in getting the best product (or at least, not the best product for your particular needs). tri-ply cookware
+And simply choosing from the top of the heap doesn't automatically result in getting the best product (or at least, not the best product for your particular needs).

 To understand the differences in quality among clad stainless cookware, you have to start with two most basic elements of a clad stainless pot: 1) the stainless steel, and 2) the cladding.

-Stainless Steel: What to Know When Choosing Cookware
+Stainless Steel: What to Know When Choosing the Best Cookware Set

 First things first.
 From Wikipedia: